Patriarka/Patriarka/README.md

 ### Who am I?

 I'm 21 years old, and I'm currently a student at the Federal Technological University of Paraná.
-I'm in the seventh semester of an eight-semester course.

 ### What am I learning?